The Most Common Reasons for Divorce

 Financial issues often compound stress and push couples past the point of reconciliation.
 If you are considering divorce due to money challenges, take the time to educate yourself before you make a final decision.

-Not only is divorce expensive, but it also impacts your finances in a number of other ways.
+Not only is divorce expensive, but it also impacts your finances in many other ways.
 You may have to move, cover all the bills from a single paycheck, or pay child or spousal support.
 It even changes how you file your taxes.

 It’s important to understand the facts before you file.
 If you have questions regarding money and divorce, speak with a family law attorney with experience in divorce.
 They’ll help assess your situation and advise you on how to proceed.